Taaitaaiger/jlrs/README.md

 }
 ```

-A similar approach works for the async runtimes:
+A similar approach works for the async runtime:

 ```rust
 use jlrs::prelude::*;